seabbs/presentations/README.md

 ### Academic

+#### Recent research

+- A review of my current research.
+Talk given/ready for job interviews etc. See the slides [here](https://www.samabbott.co.uk/SeabbsPresents/other/recent-research/presentation.html) and `other/recent-research/presentation.Rmd` for the code.

 #### BCG vaccination

 - What do we really know about BCG?
 Talk given at UK Clinical Vaccine Network Conference 2019.
 See the slides [here](https://www.samabbott.co.uk/SeabbsPresents/PhD/CVNUK2019/presentation.html) and `/PhD/CVNUK2019/presentation.Rmd`for the code.